qtlHD/qtlHD/doc/input/mapping_inputs.md

         Position cM                       # cM (default), bp or Mbp
         # --- Set Location end

-# The phenotype file
+# The phenotype section

-The phenotype file contains a list of individuals and their phenotypic values.
+The phenotype section, or file, contains a list of individuals and their phenotypic values.
 For example,

         # --- Data Phenotypes begin